Styles of calligraphy

 high-quality work in various styles.

 teacher.
-This takes a historical
+The site provides a historical

-view of the development of Arabic writing and calligraphy, from the earliest alphabets to
+view of the development of Arabic writing and calligraphy, from the

 the evolution of kufic